CarTrawler

 Step one for both mobile and desktop:

-• Allow users to hide content irrelevant to them
+• Users want to hide content irrelevant to them

 On step two for mobile: